Victoriaaaali/SpeechCraft/README.md

 SpeechCraft is ideal for creating voiceovers, audiobooks, or just having fun.

 # Features:
-- text2speech synthesis with the 🐶 Bark model of [Suno.ai](https://github.com/suno-ai)
+- Text2speech synthesis with the 🐶 Bark model of [Suno.ai](https://github.com/suno-ai)
   - Generate text in different languages
   - Supports emotions & singing.
-- speaker generation / embedding generation aka voice cloning
+- Speaker generation / embedding generation aka voice cloning
-- voice2voice synthesis: given an audio file, generate a new audio file with the voice of a different speaker.
+- Voice2voice synthesis: given an audio file, generate a new audio file with the voice of a different speaker.
 - Convenient deployment ready web API with [FastTaskAPI](https://github.com/SocAIty/FastTaskAPI)
 - Automatic download of models